juanmcloaiza/astroquery/docs/eso/eso_reduced.rst

     4559928
     [astroquery.eso.core]

-Query a Specific Survey With Constraints
+Query with Constraints (Specific Survey)
 ========================================

 Let's assume that we work with the ``HARPS`` survey, and that we are interested in